 In addition to documenting spatial and temporal trends, chemical contaminant data are used to determine whether Puget Sound seafood is safe for human consumption.
 Fish Component data have been used by managers to issue a health advisory (Sinclair Inlet), to help develop a model for sediment quality standards that protect human health, and to provide data for risk assessments at various Puget Sound locations.
-The Department of Health (DOH) determines what concentration of contaminants in fish are unsafe for human consumption based on their knowledge of the toxicity of the contaminant, estimates of fish consumption, and duration of exposure.
-For a given location, Fish and Wildlife assists the DOH by defining the concentration of contaminants that are found in fish over a range of sizes and ages.
+The Washington State Department of Health (DOH) determines what concentration of contaminants in fish are unsafe for human consumption based on their knowledge of the toxicity of the contaminant, estimates of fish consumption, and duration of exposure.
+For a given location, WDFW assists the DOH by defining the concentration of contaminants that are found in fish over a range of sizes and ages.

 A measurement that provides an estimate of the effects of a known factor (toxin, pollutant, environmental management program, etc.) on the state or condition of the environment.